 A new approach to the mathematical modeling of quantum systems has been proposed.
-One of the primary goals of this paper is to clarify not only the physics of quantum spin, but also how to view it and apprehend it in a mathematical context of electricity and magnetism that is inherently interpretable in its correct mathematical transformations.
+One of the primary goals of this paper is to examine quantum spin more closely in a mathematical context of electricity and magnetism that is inherently interpretable in its correct mathematical transformations.

 Recent work in the field of sub-quantum mechanics has allowed us to think about processes in physics and chemistry in a more concrete way.
-It allows us to understand each component of matter, energy, and their interactions in its specific and correct combination of spatial and temporal dimensions, along with their appropriate mathematical transformations.
-The dynamics of space-time constitute four superimposed 3-component derivative spaces, namely energy (frequency) space, electric field space, magnetic field space, and spin (or angular momentum) space, and their associated single element spaces, namely mass-energy space, time, and the directed spatial and temporo-spatial volume elements.
+It allows us to understand each component of matter, energy, and their interactions in its specific and correct combination of spatial and temporal dimensions.
+As such, we can view the dynamics of space-time as containing four superimposed 3-component derivative spaces, namely energy (frequency) space, electric field space, magnetic field space, and spin (or angular momentum) space, and their associated single element spaces, namely mass-energy space, time, and the directed spatial and temporo-spatial volume elements.